 Buy in Bulk (Costco and Sam’s Club)

 Where can you buy in bulk?
 Wholesale stores are the go-to-places for people who plan to save money by buying in bulk.
 They have been around since 1983 with the establishment of Costco Wholesale and Kmart Membership Wholesale house (which was later acquired by Sam’s Club).
 Not surprisingly, Costco and Sam’s club are the leading wholesale stores in the US.
-They offer wholesale prices to shoppers who pay an annual membership fee – $60 for Costco and $45 for Sam’s although there are also different levels of memberships.
+They offer wholesale prices to shoppers who pay an annual membership fee – $60 for Costco and $45 for Sam’s, although there are also different membership levels.
 When calculating your savings, always remember to factor in the yearly fees.

 So, what should you buy in bulk?
 It really all depends on your needs.